This post may contain affiliate links which won’t change your price but will share some commission.

 Yeast: Make sure your yeast bubbles up nicely.
 If it doesn’t, throw it away and try another packet.
 You’re wasting your time if you make a batch of bread with yeast that doesn’t look like this after 20 minutes or so:

 Baking Time: Another thing I’ve learned about baking bread is that sometimes the bread looks done before it’s actually cooked through in the middle.
-Using a thermometer to get an accurate temperature reading is a great way to make sure your bread won’t come out of the oven with a gummy center.
+Using a thermometer to get an accurate temperature reading is a great way to make sure your soft whole wheat bread won’t come out of the oven with a gummy center.
 See the recipe below for details.

 Texture: Once you get into the habit of making homemade bread, you’ll get a feel for when the dough has reached the proper texture.
 You can’t always follow a recipe and get the right result by simply adding the exact amount of flour, water, and other ingredients called for in the recipe.
 Variations among different brands of flour will impact the final product.
 The dough should be well-hydrated but not sticky.